ReClassNET/ReClass.NET/README.md

 - Code Generator (C++ / C#)
 - Module / Section Dumper
 - Linux Support (tested on Ubuntu)
+- Debugger with "Find out what writes/accesses this address" support
 - Plugin Support
  - Plugins can be written in different languages (example: C++, C++/CLI, C#)
  - Plugins can provide custom methods to access an other process (example: use a driver)